WilliamsStudentsOnline/onboarding-backend/README.md

 - If you have brew installed type `brew install go` in a terminal
 - If you don't you can download Go [here](https://go.dev/dl/) (make sure to download the **Installer** for the OS and architecture of your computer)

 Now you are ready for onboarding!

-I would recommend to wait until onboarding starts before cloning the repo but feel free to continue if you are familiar with git.
+## Clone and Run the Server
 To clone the repo navigate into the directory of your choice and run:
 ```console
 git clone https://github.com/NathanVosburg/onboarding-backend/blob/main/README.md